pulseq/ISMRM-Virtual-Meeting--November-15-17-2023/tutorials/day2_SMS-EPI/README.md

     ```
     sudo apt-get install matlab-support
     ```
-2. That may make the Python call from within MATLAB work, but now figures may not show in Matlab.
+2. That may make the Python call from within MATLAB work, but now figures may not show in MATLAB.
     To fix that, do:
     ```
     >> opengl('save','software');